smari/jai-xml/README.md

 This is an XML parser and DOM handling library for Jai.

+# Versions

+Rather than using version numbers that mean practically nothing, we'll just log the dates of changes.

+ * 2024-06-22: Some API updates, in particular `node_find_child_by_tag` now allows an optional `from` parameter.
+Minor parser improvements for some educations.
+Thanks to Nozdrum for suggestions.
+Tests: 3110, Passed: 2831, Failed: 279.
+ * 2024-01-29: Initial release.
+Tests: 3111, Pass: 2818, Fail: 293

 # Features and Speed

-Parses most XML correctly.
+Parses most well formed XML correctly.
 Fails on certain rare `<!DOCTYPE>` declarations.
 Doesn't handle encodings other than UTF-8 and ASCII, except by accident.

-Benchmarked on a test suite based on the XML conformance tests, with 3111 tests, of which 90% pass.
+Benchmarked on a test suite based on the XML conformance tests, with 3110 tests, of which 91% pass.

-Average speed is 113µs per test.
+Average speed is 16.46µs per test.

 ```
-Runtime: 351301 µs.
+Runtime: 51180 µs.
-Passed: 2818 (90.5818%)
+Passed: 2831 (91.028938%)
-Failed: 293 (9.4182%)
+Failed: 279 (8.971061%)
-Total : 3111
+Total : 3110
 ```

 To run the tests/benchmarks, compile `test.jai` and run.
+Benchmark numbers obtained with `-release` flag.
 We don't distribute most of the test data files, so use `test_data/fetch.sh` to fetch them.

 # Documentation